ozanMSFT/pytorch-wiki/DataPipes-Testing-Requirements.md

 * Test if DataPipe is picklable (using pickle or dill)
   * Test if it is still picklable after the DataPipe has been iterated through.

+TODO: Some of these requirements are only relevant for `IterDataPipe`, we also need to requirements for `MapDataPipe`.

 Ideally, there are examples and helper functions for each of these requirements.